 Yet in the end, we all stand in reward or regret.
 Sometimes I wonder, when I am finally in God’s presence, what would be my greatest reward?
 Regret?

-It’s not that we fling this life off and rush into eternity, live so in the clouds that we forget to see that our hearts beat for a reason…
+It’s not that we fling this life off and rush into eternity, live so in the clouds that we forget to see that our hearts beat this moment for a reason…

 But that we remember there is something so powerful about living fully now, yet in the light of eternity.

-And something beautiful about pressing on, finding hope through it all, fully confident of the sweet freedom and glory to come.
+And something beautiful about pressing on, finding hope through it all, fully confident of the glory to come.

 So here’s to looking up and pressing on. 🙂